skip to main content

 What channels show the NBA Cup?

-You can watch national coverage of the NBA Cup live on ABC, ESPN, NBA TV, and TNT.
+You can watch national coverage of the NBA Cup live on NBC, ESPN, Amazon Prime Video, and Peacock.

 Most games will air on regional sports networks (RSNs) during the group stage.
-Therefore, you’ll need your local NBA team’s RSN and an NBA League Pass subscription to watch in-market and out-of-market matchups.
+So you’ll need your local NBA team’s RSN for in-market games, and an NBA League Pass subscription if you’re out of market.

 Pro tip: Head to our How To Watch Local NBA Games guide for a list of every NBA team’s local channel affiliate.